 It’s lightweight, small for easy transportation, and the case has extra padding to protect your investment.

 This model is the only entry-level amp that produces a reasonably good vocal output.

 Although it is typically sold in a kit with two dozen picks and a 10-foot cable (1/4-inch to 1/4-inch), the value in the treble, bass, and gain controls are worth noting.

 Distortion is kept to a minimum with its unique design, and you have an AUX input and headphone output jacks to use.

 The closed-back construction keeps vibration and feedback to a minimum.
 A press of a button lets you shift from clean to overdrive if you do want more distortion.

-A Final Thought on Connecting a Microphone to a Guitar Amp
+A Final Thought on Plugging a Microphone into a Guitar Amp

 Once you’ve secured the equipment, plugged the microphone to the amp, and started working on the gain through these steps, it is essential to remember the amplifier’s frequency response.

 Most guitar and bass cabinets don’t produce sound across the entire human hearing spectrum.

 When you listen to music on your favorite speakers, the range is typically from 20 Hz to 20 kHz.
 The average amplifier only goes to 6 kHz, eliminating much of the upper mid-range and treble from the vocals.